PassionPlus/berta/README.md

 # Welcome to Berta voice assistant!
-## Bachelor thesis: Development and evalution of a voice assistant system based on open source compoments.
+## Bachelor thesis: Development and evalution of a voice assistant system based on open source compoments for Raspberry Pi.

 Berta is a Raspberry Pi local voice assistant system based on open source components.